Daniel-Berresheim/Ghostgame/README.md

 - maybe they have a value of how likely they are to be afraid
 - this value can be raised if it's dark, etc. and through events
 - adults could have a higher resistance to scary things
+- can activate switches and buttons
+- humans can collect pumpkins, if every human got a pumpkin, the map is cleared and will be brighter
+- ladders, possessed humans can climb on them

 keyhint interface:
-- design rework
-- extra controller keys while using a controller
+- show controller keys while using a controller
 - while possessing an object, show all available controlls

 object behaviour: